African RECs: Preparing Collaboration with Regional Organizations in Africa Under the ACP-EU Program

 Context and Objectives

 The overall objective of the project was to strengthen the capacity of the African Regional Economic Communities (RECs) to effectively address disaster risk reduction in their respective regions.
-More specifically, the project aimed at fostering dialogue between regional organizations in Africa, the World Bank, and other development partners on disaster risk reduction, facilitated the development of a project preparation facility, facilitated learning and knowledge exchange with other regional organisations such as the EU, and supported the RECs in the formulation of an effective work program for disaster risk reduction to be implemented under the Result Area 2 Program.
+More specifically, the project aimed at fostering dialogue between regional organizations in Africa, the World Bank, and other development partners on disaster risk reduction.
+It also supported the RECs in the formulation of an effective work program for disaster risk reduction to be implemented under the Result Area 2 Program.

 - Component 1 - Preparation, participation and delivery of workshops, meetings, video conferences and similar activities in support of the project start-up and implementation.
 This component financed a coordination workshop with the RECs in Brussels.
 The objective of the four day coordination workshop was to (i) jointly finalize the RECs’ work programs for the Result Area 2 Program. (ii) discuss implementation modalities, and (iii) coordinate activities with other stakeholders involved in the broader ACP-EU financed program on disaster risk reduction in Sub-Saharan Africa.
 The workshop furthermore provided the opportunity to exchange with the European Union (DG ECHO, DG Environment) on the perspective of regional organizations responsible for disaster risk management.